dselsam/lean-gym/README.md

 # lean-gym

 An extremely bare-bones REPL for proving in Lean4.
+Compile as usual with `lake build`.
+This will produce a `lean-gym` executable in a `build/bin` folder.

 Usage: `lean-gym <declName>` will load `Init` and start a proving environment for `declName` which expects commands in the form of `<branchId> <tactic-string>`